mo1ein/jobname/src/mhholding.md

 - What is init function?

-- What databases you worked with?
+- What databases have you worked with?

 - What is your salary expectation?
 Write the number in chat.